VladimirFokow/example_for_issue99/README.md

-This is a repo that demonstrates the issue: https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin/issues/99
+This repo demonstrates the issue: https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin/issues/99

 ## How to reproduce